 As your technique is still developing, don’t get tempted to buy anything too fast.
 The really fast rubbers and blades require very good technique to control the ball.
 The risk is that you’ll make too many unforced errors with a very fast bat.

-To get a custom made bat, you’ll need buy via a table tennis retailer.
+To get a custom made bat, you’ll need to buy from a table tennis shop.
 Look out for ‘All round’ blades, and rubbers with a high control rating.
 If in doubt give the company a call.
 Explain your playing style, what bat you’re currently playing with and how you want your game to develop.
 They will be able to make recommendations.

 If you find the whole process too baffling, you can find some good ready assembled all round bats suitable for intermediate players on Amazon.

 - BRIBAR Allround Professional Table Tennis Bat

 - Stiga Allround Classic Table Tennis Bat